 Understanding Anxiety First

 Before you ever set foot inside of a chat room, you should make sure you understand your own anxiety.
 Not all anxiety is the same.
 There are different types of disorders, different types of symptoms, and different causes.
-It's important to get a greater understanding of your own anxiety before you even start participating.
+It's important to get a greater understanding of your own anxiety before you even start participating in discussions about your symptoms with people who may not necessarily know what they’re talking about.

 What Anxiety Chat Rooms Are Good For

 Every chat room has its own community.
 This is a community of individuals that are often struggling from or have recovered from anxiety, and want to share their issues with like-minded people.
-Chatrooms are essentially 24 hour, makeshift support groups with little structure.
+Chat rooms are essentially 24 hour, makeshift support groups; but often with little structure.

 For those that really need to talk to others about their anxiety and their symptoms, this can be beneficial: